-• Commuters believe that the bypass will help them and the people of Sandford - as Sandford will be safer for the local people.
+• You believe that that the bypass will help you and the people of Sandford, as Sandford will be safer for the local people.

-• The Commuters support the animals being removed from the woods and moved somewhere safer but you do not think that the alternative route is a viable option.
+• You support the animals being removed from the woods and moved somewhere safer but you do not think that the alternative route is a good option.